MicrosoftDocs/sql-docs/docs/sql-server/sql-server-privacy-ver15.md

 ### Examples of system metadata

-The following are considered system metadata when they do not inlcude customer content, object metadata, customer access control data, or EUII:
+The following are considered system metadata when they do not include customer content, object metadata, customer access control data, or EUII:

 - Database GUID
 - Hash of machine name